postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-intro/chaining-requests-with-data.md

 4. **Use the response in Request variables**

-   For the sake of simplicity, Flows flattens complex objects to simple key-value pairs in the Send Request block.
-The above message gets converted to the following, which you will be able to use the values of complex objects in your requests via the variable syntax of `/body/resource_id`.
+   For the sake of simplicity, Flows flattens complex objects to simple key-value pairs in the **Send Request** block.
+The above message gets converted to the following, and you will be able to use the values of complex objects in your requests using the variable syntax of `/body/resource_id`.

-   Variables are set in your saved collection and will then auto-populate as fields when selected in the send request block.
+   Variables are set in your saved collection and will then auto-populate as fields when selected in the **Send Request** block.

    ![Set variable](https://assets.postman.com/postman-labs-docs/chaining-requests/updated-chaining-set-variable.png)

-   Objects and values in lists and arrays can also be accessed via an index.
-For the following body, `/body/types/0` would return `User`
+   Objects and values in lists and arrays can also be accessed using an index.
+For the following body, `/body/types/0` would return `User`.

    ```
    body: